 On 16 December 2022, the Pensions Regulator launched the second consultation on its revised draft defined benefit (DB) funding code of practice together with a consultation document on its Fast Track and twin track regulatory approach and a response to the first consultation.
 The consultation period will close on 24 March 2023.

-The 200+ pages provide the much-awaited detail on the operation of the revised scheme funding regime and how the Regulator interprets compliance with the new funding and investment requirements of the Pension Schemes Act 2021 and the draft funding and investment regulations (the Regulations) (see our in-depth Insight).
+The 200+ pages provide the much-awaited detail on the operation of the revised scheme funding regime and how the Regulator interprets compliance with the new funding and investment requirements of the Pension Schemes Act 2021 and the draft funding and investment regulations (the Regulations) (see our insight).

 The principles of the new funding framework have long been heralded by the Regulator and the draft code is broadly as envisaged, albeit the Regulator has not included the twin track approach in the code itself.
 The Regulator also helpfully interprets numerous parts in a more flexible way than some thought the Regulations might permit.
 This flexibility may go some way in dealing with industry concerns as to the potential restrictiveness of certain areas, in particular, the meaning of low dependency.